sjclijie/agentk/doc/file.md

 ```

- reads file&#39;s content, returns a buffer containing its content. throws if any exception occurs
+ reads file's content, returns a buffer containing its content. throws if any exception occurs

 **Params**